Septh/rollup-plugin-node-externals/README.md

 ## Breaking changes

+### Breaking changes in version 8
+- Removed support for Rollup 3.
+- Removed `order: pre` from resolveId hook (see #33).
+Might force users who relied on this, to make sure this plugin comes first in the plugins array.

+### Breaking changes in previous versions
+<details><summary>Previous versions -- click to expand</summary>

 ### Breaking changes in version 7
 - This package now only supports the [Maintenance, LTS and Current versions](https://github.com/nodejs/Release#release-schedule) of Node.js.
 - The previously undocumented `externals` named export has been removed.

-### Breaking changes in previous versions
-<details><summary>Previous versions -- click to expand</summary>

 #### Breaking changes in version 6
 - This package is now esm-only and requires NodeJS v16+.<br />*If you need CommonJS or older NodeJS support, please stick to v5.*